-After making several visits to their friends, to take leave, previous to their departure, (respecting which, some interesting particulars are mentioned,) our friends, in company with J. B. and G. W. W. weighed anchor in the evening of the 11th of 12th mo. having previously had a parting opportunity in the family of the Lieut.
-Governor, George Arthur, who has uniformly treated them with kindness and hospitality.
+After making several visits to their friends, to take leave, previous to their departure, (respecting which, some interesting particulars are mentioned.) our friends, in company with James Backhouse and George W. Walker, weighed anchor in the evening of the 11th of Twelfth month, having previously had a parting opportunity in the family of the lieutenant governor, George Arthur, who has uniformly treated them with kindness and hosnitality.
 They had, however, no sooner left the "quiet moorings of the Derwent River," than they had to encounter the buffetings of the stormy main.

-He adds, "The pilot left us at day-break, and at eleven o'clock in the forenoon, we were under our new storm-trysail, and storm-jib, in the midst of strong contrary gales, and rainy weather."
+He adds, "The pilot left us at day-break, and at eleven o'clock in the forenoon we were under our new stormtrysail, and storm-jib, in the midst of strong contrary gales, and rainy weather."
 This was more or less the case, during the passage from the Derwent to Port Jackson.
-On the seventeenth, they discovered "Cape Howe on the coast of New Holland."
-On the eighteenth, in sight of Mount Dromedary and Montague Island.
-In the night of the nineteenth, they were in considerable danger of being driven amongst the rocks by some unknown current, but were favoured to discover and escape the danger in time, " although the night was dark, and much rain falling."
-D. W. adds, " although the danger which threatened was evident and imminent, yet our little company were preserved in quietness, and divested of fear."
-At eight A. M. next day, the twentieth, they "were abreast of Botnay Bay; at eleven, saw the light-house and signal-staff on the South Head, which forms one side of the entrance of Port Jackson.
+On the 17th, they discovered "Cape Howe on the coast of New Holland."
+On the 18th, in sight of Mount Dromedary and Montague Island.
+In the night of the 19th, they were in considerable danger of being driven amongst the rocks by some unknown current, but were favoured to discover and escape the danger in time, "although the night was dark, and much rain falling."
+Daniel Wheeler adds, "although the danger which threatened was evident and imminent, yet our little company were preserved in quietness, and divested of fear."
+At eight o'clock, A. M., next day, the 20th, they "were abreast of Botany Bay; at eleven o'clock, saw the light-house and signal-staff on the South Head, which forms one side of the entrance of Port Jackson.
 A timely signal having been made, we got a pilot on board on nearing the reef, and immediately worked up the bay towards the harbour.
-At two P.M. we were favoured safely to anchor in Sidney Cove, at a convenient distance from the shore; before anchoring, the mail, with which we had been entrusted from Van Diemen's Land, was duly conveyed to the postoffice at Sidney."
-Our dear friends met with a cordial reception there, not only from persons to whom they had letters of recommendation, but from many others also; marks of respect, kindness, and hospitality were also shown them by the Governor and local authorities.
-Meetings for worship, on first and fifth days, were regularly held on board the vessel during their stay, which several persons usually attended.
+At two o'clock, P. M., we were favoured safely to anchor in Sidney Cove, at a convenient distance from the shore; before anchoring, the mail, with which we had been entrusted from Van Diemen's Land, was duly conveyed to the post-office at Sidney."
+Our dear friends met with a cordial reception there, not only from persons to whom they had letters of recommendation, but from many others also; marks of respect, kindness, and hospitality were also shown them by the governor and local authorities.
+Meetings for worship, on first and fifth-days, were regularly held on board the vessel during their stay, which several persons usually attended.
 Some particulars of their engagements during their stay, will be found in the following extracts.
 The deplorable situation of some of the aboriginal inhabitants, is thus described: